VoltaicGRiD/utopia-foundryvtt/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Suggested Priority**
+I use 'P0', 'P1', and 'P2' to order priority from most significant to least significant, respectively.
+I value and will always take suggested priority into consideration, but cannot guarantee that is where it will be slotted.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]